* Co-founder and spiritual leader of the Palestinian terrorist group Hamas

-- Was killed by missiles from an Israeli helicopter gun ship in 2004
+* Was killed by missiles from an Israeli helicopter gun ship March 22, 2004

-Ahmed Yassin was born in either 1937 or 1938 to a middle-class farming family in Ashkelon, a coastal town in what was then the British Mandate of Palestine.
+Ahmed Yassin was born on January 1, 1937 to a middle-class farming family in Ashkelon, a coastal town in what was then the British Mandate of Palestine.
 After the creation of Israel in 1948, Yassin and his family lived as refugees in the Gaza Strip.
-When Yassin was 12, he was paralyzed in a sporting accident that rendered him a wheelchair-bound quadriplegic for the remainder of his life.
-In his early 20s, he married one of his relatives—a young woman named Halima—with whom he went on to have 11 children.
+When Yassin was 12, he was paralyzed in a wrestling accident that rendered him a wheelchair-bound quadriplegic for the remainder of his life.
+In his early 20s he married a young woman named Halima, with whom he went on to have 11 children.

 While attending Al-Azhar University in Cairo, a young Yassin joined the Muslim Brotherhood and embraced its goal of worldwide Islamic supremacism.
 According to Zaki Chehab, author of Inside Hamas, Yassin, “due to his deteriorating health,” was unable to complete his studies at the University and “was forced to be educated at home where he read widely, particularly on philosophical matters and on religion, politics, sociology, and economics.”
 Over time, Yassin developed a reputation as one of Gaza’s more most skilled orators and began delivering weekly Friday sermons that drew consistently large crowds.
 In about 1960, he found work as an Arabic-language teacher in a Gazan elementary school.